**HMRC UPDATE** Trust Registration Service

 - The appropriate box on the trust and estate tax return should be ticked to confirm that the trust registration service has been updated.

-If you would like to discuss any aspect of this article further, please contact Emma Lowe or any other member of the Trust Management team on 0113 244 6100.
+If you would like to discuss any aspect of this article further, please contact the Trust Management team on 0113 244 6100.

 You can also keep up to date by following Wrigleys on Twitter here.